-- Health Records Department for outpatients; - Manager or designate for the particular acute care unit or the Health Records Department in the acute care facility.
+• Manager/Patient Care Coordinator (PCC) or designate for the particular acute care unit or the Health Records Department in the acute care facility.

 All outpatient requests for access to his/her record must be directed to the Health Records Department at the facility where the record is located.
-In consultation with the Regional Manager Health Information or designate as needed, a patient (or where applicable his/her substitute decision maker) will be provided access to his/her record of personal health information during his/her stay on the acute care unit, in particular where the request for access consists of a limited amount of information (e.g. a lab result).
+In consultation with the Regional Manager Health Information or designate, a patient (or where applicable his/her substitute decision maker) will be provided access to his/her record of personal health information during his/her stay on the acute care unit, in particular where the request for access consists of a limited amount of information (e.g. a lab result).
 If the request concerns access to the entire record, the request must be directed to the Health Records Department at the acute care facility where the record is located.